toolblaster/toolblaster/README.md

 🏗️ Project Architecture

 The website is built using a component-based architecture within a static HTML environment.
-It utilizes vanilla JavaScript to inject shared elements (Header, Footer) and a centralized configuration file for styling, ensuring consistency across all pages (Home, Articles, Reviews).
+It utilises vanilla JavaScript to inject shared elements (Header, Footer) and a centralised configuration file for styling, ensuring consistency across all pages (Home, Blog, Reviews).

 Core File Structure